metcalf/saypi/README.md

 This pattern means that:
 * Low-level modules are not tightly coupled to the transport and user permissions.
-* Selective tracing allows operators to debug errors that originate deep in the stack.
 * Error responses contain information for human debuggers as well as structured information for programmatic clients.
 * Golang clients can easily reify the original error type and